saymrwulf/go-ethereum/notes.md

-2022-05-17T03:36:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum) 2022-07-18T22:13:00 - Quick fix, referencing a known issue from the official repo (go-ethereum) 2022-07-18T05:33:00 - Late-night bugfix on financial RL environment (go-ethereum)
+2022-05-17T03:36:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum) 2022-07-18T22:13:00 - Quick fix, referencing a known issue from the official repo (go-ethereum) 2022-07-18T05:33:00 - Late-night bugfix on financial RL environment (go-ethereum) 2022-07-21T21:16:00 - Quick fix, referencing a known issue from the official repo (go-ethereum)